Cost of LivingUpdated March 2026

 LowNational avg: $250High

-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 In Cary, that climate reality intersects with an economy built on a university-anchored economy where research parks and student spending stabilize local markets.
 The result for utility costs is a market where a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
 A median household income of $101K frames what's affordable — and what isn't.

 What Matters Most